worktile/plait/.changeset/all-things-dress.md

 ---

-update mind node shape and link default width improve hover to preview and click to commit
+update mind node shape and link default width improve hover to preview and click to commit(prevent text and swimlane)